Jothimani2704/CRM-Project-Manual-Performance-Testing/README.md

 # Manual Testing
 # Introduction
-Our manual testing endeavors played a pivotal role in validating software behavior, user interactions, and system functionality within the CRM project.
+Our manual testing endeavours played a pivotal role in validating software behaviour, user interactions, and system functionality within the CRM project.
 By meticulously planning test cases, executing them, and tracking defects, we ensured the delivery of a high-quality software product.

-My Work in CRM Project Manual Testing Testcase Document Link:
+# My Work in CRM Project Manual Testing Testcase Document Link:
-[Have a Look at it] (https://docs.google.com/spreadsheets/d/1t-MHTCvAhWELXW4mrkqi5bCYsddv50I0gvmbSHj_qV8/edit?usp=drive_link)
+[Have a Look at it] (https://docs.google.com/spreadsheets/d/1USvX6NwVLKVwDFGaXvXjHiPAFpcuq0ZZBJKDvBsc-p0/edit?usp=sharing)

 # Manual Testing Process
 We meticulously planned our manual testing process, from test case creation to execution and defect tracking.
 This systematic approach allowed us to identify and rectify issues efficiently, contributing to the overall reliability and usability of the CRM application.